katywarr/strengthening-dnns/GETTING_STARTED.md

 ```

 Create the Kernel

 ```
-pip install jupyter
 python -m ipykernel install --user --name strengthening-dnns --display-name "Python (strengthening-dnns)"
 ```

 # Running the code

-## Create an IPython kernel for the Conda environment (one time)

 From within an Anaconda Command Prompt, ensure that you are within the correct environment